pkmtum/PANIS/README.md

 -  pandas 2.2.2

 ## Installation
-- Install Matlab 2018b, python 3.12.2 and all dependencies mentioned above.
+- Install Python 3.12.2 and all dependencies mentioned above.
 - To clone this repo:
 ```
 git clone ...